ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Status:** FAIL  | **Priority:** LOW  |  **Bug Reference** BUG-08

-### TC-12 Email - Characater limit in the top level domain part
+### TC-12 Email - Character limit in the top level domain part

 **Description:** Verify that the Email field has a character limit or handles very long input appropriately in the top level domain part (after the last dot)